Chang-Li-0312/Chang-Li-0312.github.io/_pages/about.md

 ## Introduction

-I am a Master's student in the Department of Mathematics at Shanghai University, supervised by Professor Fayou Zhao.
+I am a graduate student in the Department of Mathematics at Shanghai University, supervised by Professor Fayou Zhao.
 My research focuses on multilinear harmonic analysis and weighted Fourier inequalities.

 ## Research Interests